|New guide using DSM7.1||11/05/2022|

 Open up Text Editor and paste in the content of your providers .ovpn config file.
-It should look something like below.
-The Certificate section will not always be present if your provider gives you separate files for it.
+It should look similar to the below however every provider is different!

 We need to edit or add some key sections of this file as per the table below.